wavelov3r/Simple-Inventory-Voice/README.md

 - "What is expiring soon?"
 - "Remove one bottle of water and two cans of beans."
 - "Find the item with barcode 123456789."

-## Release

-The current integration version is `1.2`.
-For HACS, publish a non-draft GitHub release with the tag `v1.2`.
-Future releases should update the version in `custom_components/simple_inventory_voice/manifest.json` and use a matching Git tag.